shelldandy/dotfiles/readme.md

 - That will sync the actual dotfiles in your system and you can git pull for life and be in sync.

 - Enjoy

-- Remember to pull from time to time and in neovim run `:PlugUpdate`

 💕💕💕